 The Pug is a thickset dog with a square body.
 He has big dark round eyes surrounded by deep facial wrinkles.
 He has a flat round face that looks like a human fist.
 His ears can be rose or button-shaped.

 The Pug’s fur is short and smooth.
-He is double-coated and coat colours include fawn, black, silver and apricot.
+He is double-coated and coat colors include fawn, black, silver and apricot.

 A fully grown Pug grows to a height of between 10 and 14 inches (25 and 36cm) and weighs an average of 14 to 18 pounds (7kg).